echo3Dco/8thWall-echo3D-example/README.md

 * Press `Preview` and scan the QR code to run the project on your phone.

 ## Learn more
-Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use echoAR.
+Refer to our [documentation](https://docs.echoar.xyz/) to learn more about how to use echoAR.

 ## Support
 Feel free to reach out at [support@echoAR.xyz](mailto:support@echoAR.xyz) or join our [support channel on Slack](https://join.slack.com/t/echoar/shared_invite/enQtNTg4NjI5NjM3OTc1LWU1M2M2MTNlNTM3NGY1YTUxYmY3ZDNjNTc3YjA5M2QyNGZiOTgzMjVmZWZmZmFjNGJjYTcxZjhhNzk3YjNhNjE).

-## Screenshots